-Name Class of Share Year End Nature of business % Holding Direct Indirect Country of incorporation and operation Kalkuil (Pty) Limited Ordinary 28 February Renewable Energy 45% South Africa Matla a Letsaatsi (Pty) Limited Ordinary 30 June Renewable Energy 45% South Africa
+Name Class of Year end Nature of business % Ho lding Country of incorporation share Direct Indirect and operation Kalkuil Solar (Pty) Ltd Ordinary 28 February Renewable Energy 45% South Africa Matla a Letsatsi (RF) (Pty) Ltd Ordinary 30 June Renewable Energy 45% South Africa

 For joint venture companies with non-coterminous financial year ends, management accounts as at 30 June were used for equity accounting purposes.
-In accordance with the shareholders agreement for Kalkuil Solar (Pty) Limited and Matla a Letsatsi (RF) (Pty) Limited, no action shall be taken or resolution passed by the Board or Shareholders, and the power to take any action, in regard to matters without the approval of the Shareholders holding at least 75% of the total voting rights for special resolutions, which demonstrates unanimous consent.
+In accordance with the shareholders agreement for Kalkuil Solar (Pty) Ltd and Matla a Letsatsi (RF) (Pty) Ltd, no action shall be taken or resolution passed by the Board or Shareholders, and the power to take any action, in regard to matters without the approval of the Shareholders holding at least 75% of the total voting rights for special resolutions, which demonstrates unanimous consent.
 For this reason, the investments were classified as joint ventures.